 Critique Coordinator and Meet & Greet Coordinator, Heather Stigall

 Heather is a picture book-obsessed wife and mother of five (six, if you count the dog).
 She was born and raised a Jersey girl but has called eastern Pennsylvania her home for most of her adulthood.
 When she’s not writing, critiquing, or reading picture books, you can find her working out, sewing, baking, or involved in children’s shenanigans and probably dreaming up stories while doing all of those things.

 Virginia attended the Winter Conference in N.Y.C. just months after joining SCBWI.
 It was an overwhelming and inspiring start.
 Since then, she’s learned so much from attending SCBWI workshops and conferences, having her work critiqued by peers and professionals, and most of all by reading!
 When Virginia’s not in her studio creating picture books, she works as the library coordinator and an assistant teacher at Crossing Cooperative Nursery Schools.
 One of the great joys in her life is sharing her love of children’s books with others.

-Joanne Roberts, Social Media Coordinator
+Joanne Roberts, Good News & Social Media Coordinator

 Joanne spent many afternoons sitting beside her parents’ bookcase, reading until her legs fell asleep.
 Everything she owned was covered in drawings of superheroes, princesses, and cartoon characters.
 While her career path took several non-literary turns, she always had one foot in children’s publishing.
 Now a published writer, she is currently pursuing the coveted title of author/illustrator.